Functional central limit theorems for rough volatility: Weak convergence of rough volatility models

 \subsection{The approximation scheme}

-We now move on to the core of the project, namely an approximation scheme for the system~\eqref{eq:System}.
-The basic ingredient to construct approximating sequences is a family of iid random variables, which satisfies the following assumption: \begin{assumption} The family $(\xi_i)_{i\geq 1}$ forms an iid sequence of centered random variables with finite moments of all orders and $\EE[\xi_1^2] = \sigma^2>0$. \end{assumption} Following Donsker~\cite{Donsker} and Lamperti~\cite{Lamperti}, we first define, for any $\omega\in\Omega$, $n\geq 1$, $t\in\TT$, the approximating sequence for the driving Brownian motion~$B$ as
+We now move on to the core of the project, namely an approximation scheme for the system~\eqref{eq:System}-\eqref{eq:diffusion}.
+The basic ingredient to construct approximating sequences will be suitable families of iid random variables which satisfy the following assumption: \begin{assumption} The family $(\xi_i)_{i\geq 1}$ forms an iid sequence of centered random variables with finite moments of all orders and $\EE[\xi_1^2] = \sigma^2>0$. \end{assumption} Given $(\zeta_i)_{i\geq 1}$ satisfying Assumption \ref{assu:xi}, Lamperti's~\cite{Lamperti62} generalisation of Donsker's~\cite{Donsker51} invariance principle tells us that a Brownian motion~$W$ can be approximated weakly in H{\"o}lder space (for details, see Theorem \ref{thm: Donsker}) by processes of the form

-As will be explained later, a similar construction holds to approximate the process~$Y$:
+defined pathwise for any $\omega\in\Omega$, $n\geq 1$, and $t\in\TT$.
+As we explain in Section~\ref{subsect:Ito_diffusions_Holder}, a similar construction holds to weakly approximate the process~$Y$ from~\eqref{eq:diffusion} in H{\"o}lder space: